Education & Training

 It was 1975, I was 21 and Manhattan seemed like the Wild West: lawless, dirty, dangerous and open to all comers.

-For two years I was company ingenue at the JCR while at the same time dashing across town to participate in the weekly classes with Uta Hagen.
+For two years while company ingenue at the JCR I dashed across town every week to participate masterclasses with Uta Hagen.
 The experiences could not be more dissimilar.
 While Adamson favoured a declamatory, presentational, stylised acting with formal staging patters, Hagen demanded a fierce realism unfettered by blocking or traditional stagecraft.
 Hagen's methodology, grounded in the early work of Stanislavsky, demanded precise, deeply felt scene study underpinned by an analysis that revealed an internal psychological logic and authentic physical expression.
 She did not tolerate shoddy, self indulgent or lazy work.
 Sitting at her desk at the front of the studio, chain smoking, taking notes, we watchful students were careful to avoid her disapproval.
 Hagen's training for the stage has proved invaluable and forms the basis of my teaching practise.
 The only place where I was hard pressed to use Hagen's brand of uber realism was in my next repertory work in the New York avant garde.